*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

-So many Barcelona day trips, so little coffee.
 While Barcelona is a traveler’s dream, the surrounding area of Catalonia is extraordinary.
 If you’re visiting the Catalan capital, I highly recommend you explore the underrated regions in this northeastern part of Spain.
-After a decade of living in Barcelona and traveling to new towns and cities, I’m still amazed by the variety of unique destinations that lurks within my 200-kilometer radius.
+After almost 15 years of living in Barcelona and traveling to new towns and cities, I’m still amazed by the variety of unique destinations that lurks within my 200-kilometer radius.
 From the craggy Costa Brava coves to the inland’s ancient medieval villages to the exquisite wineries of the Penedès – it’s hard to choose what to do.
 I’ve curated this list of the 20 best day trips from Barcelona, and I mention some I personally find overrated.
 Scroll down to the bottom of the post to help you choose!

-From Barcelona to Sitges: By train – Take the R2 Sud train at Estació de França, Passeig de Gracia, or Estació Sants heading toward Sant Vincenç de Calders.
+From Barcelona to Sitges: It’s one of the easiest day trips from Barcelona!
+By train – Take the R2 Sud train at Estació de França, Passeig de Gracia, or Estació Sants heading toward Sant Vicenç de Calders.
 It takes 30-46 minutes, depending on which station, and it leaves every 20 minutes.
 The stop is “Sitges”.
 By car – It’s 41.6 kilometers (43 minutes).
 Take the C-32 all the way down.
 Compare lowest car rental rates on Auto Europe.

 MAKE IT EASY – Book a Sitges day tour!